A Quick Guide To Understand What Is Maturity In Insurance

 • Premium Payment: The ‘policyholder makes premium payments—monthly, quarterly, or annually—during the term of the policy’.

 • Policy Term: The term of the policy is specified – for example, 10, 20, or 30 years.
+Some permanent life insurance policies also include a maturity age, such as age 100 or 120, depending on the contract.

 • Accumulation of Benefits: Depending upon the kind of policy, bonuses and interest may be accumulated thereon.
+In participating policies, bonuses/dividends are typically not guaranteed and may change over time.

 Key Components of Maturity in Insurance